anuragc-arista/arista-ssh-agent/README.md

 authentication.

 It used Vault SSH as the CA for generating the certificates.
-The only supported auth method at the time this was written us LDAP.
+The only supported auth method at the time this was written is LDAP.

 This implementation is not suitable for production use.

 ## How to use?

-The destination host mush have the CA's publik key.
+The destination host must have the CA's public key.
 You need to configure ssh to trust it.
 The key can be obtained from: https://vault.aristanetworks.com:8200/v1/anet/engprod/ssh/public_key

 ```bash